Tekraj15/Sql-and-MySql-CheatSheet/README.md

-# Fake News Detection with Machine Learning
+# Sql-and-MySql CheatSheet with Examples for Interview Preparation as well as Developers